ppy/osu/README.md

 [![dev chat](https://discordapp.com/api/guilds/188630481301012481/widget.png?style=shield)](https://discord.gg/ppy)
 [![Crowdin](https://d322cqt584bo4o.cloudfront.net/osu-web/localized.svg)](https://crowdin.com/project/osu-web)

-A free-to-win rhythm game.
+A free-to-play rhythm game.
 Rhythm is just a *click* away!

 This is the future – and final – iteration of the [osu!](https://osu.ppy.sh) game client which marks the beginning of an open era!
 Currently known by and released under the release codename "*lazer*".
 As in sharper than cutting-edge.